MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 ### **Exercise 4: Implement lifecycle management and governance for Microsoft Teams**

 Your organization has started the planning process for Microsoft 365 services adoption.
-You are assigned as a Teams admin role to plan Teams governance.
-Since Teams relies on Microsoft 365 groups, you need to plan governance procedures for Microsoft 365 groups, including creating **Microsoft 365 groups expiration policies**, configuring **Microsoft 365 Group creation policy permissions**, configuring and test **Microsoft 365 Groups naming policies**.
+You are assigned a Teams admin role to plan Teams governance.
+Since Teams relies on Microsoft 365 groups, you need to plan governance procedures for Microsoft 365 groups, including creating **Microsoft 365 groups expiration policies**, configuring **Microsoft 365 Group creation policy permissions**, configuring and testing **Microsoft 365 Groups naming policies**.

 #### Task 1 - Create and assign an expiration policy

-Based on the organization requirement, unneeded groups should be deleted automatically after 90 days.
+Based on the organization's requirement, unneeded groups should be deleted automatically after 90 days.
 To evaluate the expiration feature for Teams, you will configure a group expiration policy that will expire the **Teams Rollout** group after 90 days.

 1. Connect to the **Client 1 VM** and browse to Azure AD admin center (https://aad.portal.azure.com/) as **MOD Administrator**.